edulinq/autograder-server/docs/types.md

    will remove this address from the email recipients (even if they are not currently there).
    This can be useful when using course roles but you want to exclude someone.
  - Negative Course Role - A course role preceded by a minus sign (e.g., "-student") will remove all course users with that role.
-This can be usefil when using the "\*" but you want to exclude a role.
+This can be useful when using the "\*" but you want to exclude a role.

 ### Timestamp